jessepav/lacygoill-wiki-backup/bug.md

 If a  legacy function  contains syntax/type errors,  and was  invoked frequently (e.g. `InsertCharPre` autocmd),  the same  errors were raised  repeatedly.
 This shoud not happen with a `:def` function.

-Also, wouldn't a semicolon be better?

->     The error can be given at compile time**;** no error handling is needed at runtime.
-                                          ^

 ##
 # missing doc at `:h vim9`